 |Posted on June 2, 2018 at 9:00 PM||comments (1)|

-You should buy a “ broad spectrum sunscreen”, which blocks both UVA and UVB.
+Look for a “ broad spectrum sunscreen,” which blocks both UVA and UVB.

-Organic sunscreens use chemicals manifactured in a lab that absorb the UV rays and convert into heat.
-It contains one or more of the following ingredients: Oxybenzone, abvobenzone, octocrylene, homosalate, and/or octinoxate.
+Organic sunscreens use chemicals manifactured in a lab that absorb the UV rays and convert it into heat.
+They usually contain one or more of the following ingredients: Oxybenzone, abvobenzone, octocrylene, homosalate, and/or octinoxate.
 Inorganic sunscreens, on the other hand, are mineral-based.

 They contain zinc oxide and/or titanium dioxide as the active ingredients.